develtechmon/ld06_techdiffbot/README.md

 ### Pin Assignments

 **Motor Driver**
-You can find and check this information inside `motor_driver.h` which is inside `ROSArduinoBrdige` package Arduino Pin | L298N Pin | Arduino Variable     |
+You can find and check this information inside `motor_driver.h` which is inside `ROSArduinoBridge` package Arduino Pin | L298N Pin | Arduino Variable     |
 | -------- | --------    | --------             |
 | D10      | IN1         | LEFT_MOTOR_FORWARD   |